-- An Enhanced DBS with Barred list check is obtained for all new appointments to the Trust workforce (all Governors are also required to undertake an Enhanced DBS check which includes S128 check). - Disclosure by Association checks undertaken for staff who are employed in relevant positions. - Teacher Services checks are undertaken for all relevant staff, including QTS verification. - ID and right to work in the UK is verified prior to appointment.
+An Enhanced DBS with Barred list check is obtained for all new appointments to the Trust workforce (all Governors are also required to undertake an Enhanced DBS check which includes S128 check).

-- Two references are taken for all appointments. - An Enhanced DBS is obtained for volunteers and employer partners following a risk assessment considering the frequency, regularity, duration, and nature of contact with children and young people. - Each school/UTC ensures that any contracted staff are DBS checked where appropriate. - Maintaining a Single Central Record detailing the range of checks carried out on their staff, volunteers, governors, and regular visitors (or three times within a month). - All new appointments to the Trust workforce are subject to identity, criminal conviction disclosure, health, and rights to work in the UK checks prior to interview. - The Trust satisfies itself that the same level of stringent checks has been undertaken on any supply staff. - A Curriculum Vitae (CV) will only be accepted alongside a full application form and is not sufficient on its own to support safer recruitment processes. - Schools/UTC will consider online searches as part of their due diligence checks when shortlisting candidates.
+- Disclosure by Association checks undertaken for staff who are employed in relevant positions. - Teacher Services checks are undertaken for all relevant staff, including QTS verification. - ID and right to work in the UK is verified prior to appointment. - Two references are taken for all appointments. - An Enhanced DBS is obtained for volunteers and employer partners following a risk assessment considering the frequency, regularity, duration, and nature of contact with children and young people. - Each school/UTC ensures that any contracted staff are DBS checked where appropriate. - Maintaining a Single Central Record detailing the range of checks carried out on their staff, volunteers, governors, and regular visitors (or three times within a month). - All new appointments to the Trust workforce are subject to identity, criminal conviction disclosure, health, and rights to work in the UK checks prior to interview. - The Trust satisfies itself that the same level of stringent checks has been undertaken on any supply staff. - Schools/UTC will consider online searches as part of their due diligence checks when shortlisting candidates. - The School/UTC will inform shortlisted candidates that an online search will be carried out.